-- Information Systems Capabilities Assessment Tool (ISCAT)-The PIHPs were required to submit a completed ISCAT that provided information on its information systems; processes used for collecting, storing, and processing data; and processes used for performance measure calculation.
-Upon receipt by HSAG, the ISCAT(s) underwent a cursory review to ensure each section was complete and all applicable attachments were present.
-HSAG then thoroughly reviewed all documentation, noting any potential issues, concerns, and items that needed additional clarification. - Source code (programming language) for performance indicators-PIHPs that calculated the performance indicators using computer programming language were required to submit source code for each performance indicator being validated.
+- Information Systems Capabilities Assessment Tool (ISCAT) and Mini-ISCAT-The PIHPs and CMHSPs were required to submit a completed ISCAT that provided information on their information systems; processes used for collecting, storing, and processing data; and processes used for performance measure calculation.
+Upon receipt by HSAG, the ISCAT(s) and Mini-ISCAT(s) underwent a cursory review to ensure each section was complete and all applicable attachments were present.
+HSAG then thoroughly reviewed all documentation, noting any potential issues, concerns, and items that needed additional clarification. - Source code (programming language) for performance indicators-PIHPs and CMHSPs that calculated the performance indicators using computer programming language were required to submit source code for each performance indicator being validated.
 HSAG completed line-by-line review on the supplied source code to ensure compliance with the State-defined performance indicator specifications.
 HSAG identified areas of deviation from the specifications, evaluating the impact to the indicator and assessing the degree of bias (if any).
-PIHPs that did not use computer programming language to calculate the performance indicators were required to submit documentation describing the actions taken to calculate each indicator. - Performance indicator reports-HSAG also reviewed the PIHP performance indicator reports provided by MDHHS for the first quarter of SFY 2018.
-Previous year's reports were used along with the current reports to assess trending patterns and rate reasonability. - Supporting documentation-The PIHPs submitted documentation to HSAG that provided additional information to complete the validation process, including policies and procedures, file layouts, system flow diagrams, system log files, and data collection process descriptions.
+PIHPs/CMHSPs that did not use computer programming language to calculate the performance indicators were required to submit documentation describing the actions taken to calculate each indicator. - Performance indicator reports-HSAG also reviewed the PIHP performance indicator reports provided by MDHHS for the first quarter of SFY 2019.
+Previous year's reports were used along with the current reports to assess trending patterns and rate reasonability. - Supporting documentation-The PIHPs and CMHSPs submitted documentation to HSAG that provided additional information to complete the validation process, including policies and procedures, file layouts, system flow diagrams, system log files, and data collection process descriptions.
 HSAG reviewed all supporting documentation, with issues or clarifications flagged for follow-up.
 This additional documentation also included measure-level detail files provided for each indicator for data verification.